Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 We will not notice the impact of seasons on the development of plants here, because the specimens collected in this pavilion do not undergo a rest period.
 As in nature, the air here is humid and the temperature is quite high.
 The collected plants form the so-called "Floors", which is a characteristic feature of tropical rainforests.
 The cascade and small pond add charm to this place, and piranhas, peacock-eyed cichlids and African catfish diversify their stay in the Gliwice Palm House.

-The oldest and one of the most magnificent plants of the Gliwice Palm House are gathered here: palm trees - Canary Phoenixes over 120 years old.
-Papyri and pandans grow here in the ponds.
+The oldest and one of the most magnificent plants of the Gliwice Palm House are gathered here: palms - Canary Island phoenixes, which are over 120 years old.
+There are papyri and pandans in the ponds.

 Here, guests can relax in the gazebo and sit on the benches.

 In this pavilion, the humidity of the air and the ground is kept low, because all the plants present here have a common feature, which is the ability to store water.
 The most numerous group here is the cactus family - 2000.
 Among them there are 8-meter cereus and several-millimeter lithops, the so-called living stones.

 Four freshwater environments and several dozen species of fish are presented here.
 The largest tank, with a capacity of 60 liters, shows the Amazon environment, the others have a capacity of 000 to 11 liters each.

 Species diversity and richness of the South American environment Amazon has fascinated researchers for a long time.

 Nowadays, there is a struggle to preserve these "green lungs" of the world.

 You can see here exotic arapima, freshwater rays, herbivorous pacu piranhas and redfin catfish.

 It is the longest lake in the world and the second deepest lake after Lake Baikal, located in East Africa.
 Its isolation meant that most of the animals that inhabit it are endemic.